amcgarvey/zebrafish_bulk_RNAseq_pipeline/README.md

 * notebook.ipynb is the notebook describing the main downstream analysis steps.
 Tests, or versions of these are found in notebooks/ directory
 * samplesheet.tsv contains all sample names and fastq paths
 * samplesheet_aligning.tsv contains paired information for samples paired-end sequenced
+* snake_run.sh script for job submission to the Grid Engine cluster